cataliniovita/vulndork/README.md

 ## Usage

+First, we need to extract all dorks from [exploit-db dorks](https://www.exploit-db.com/google-hacking-database).
+So, you have to run ``scraper.py`` script.

+``python3 scraper.py``

+All the GHDB will be saved into a directory called dorks then will be stored into different files, taken by dork category.

 ## API Rating

 Google will start to block the requests after a limit between 6 and 10 (with low time delay between requests).
 So we need to increase the time delay and also add a random jitter.